5 Benefits Coaches Can Get from Promoting Their Services

 Are you certain you could make a positive difference in people’s lives if only they’d come to you for help?

-The reality is the only way you can spend more time coaching is if you spend more time marketing.
+The reality is the only way you can spend more time coaching is if you get more clients.
+That’s where marketing comes in.
 Like any personal service, you have to put yourself out there so that when someone has a need, you’re the name that springs to mind.

 The good news is marketing doesn’t have to be all-encompassing.
 And it doesn’t mean putting yourself in the uncomfortable role of sales person.
 You can use your website to act as your surrogate seller.
 And it can be every bit as tactful and engaging as you are!